pnalla/wholesaleapp/README.md

 Technologies used: Springboot, Java8, Gradle, PostgresSql, Flyway

 Docker is required to run component and blackbox tests

+I have used mapstructs to map the objects easily.

+Implemented versioning of the api's

 DDl Scripts:
   CREATE TABLE account (